uwhackweek/sample_project_repository/README.md

 # Recommended content for your README.md file:

-(you can remove the content above here for your final project README.md file and start with the Project or Team Name below)
+(you can remove the content here and above from your final project README.md file so that it begins with the Project or Team Name title below)

 # Project or Team Name

-## Project Summary

-### Project Title and Introduction
+## Project Title and Introduction

 Brief introduction describing the proposed work.